 Unlike the other ticket categories, which are available to buy for each class on Le Frecce trains, Ordinaria is the ticket you can buy to travel only on Trenitalia’s Regional trains.
 This ticket type usually has a fixed price, which is determined by the class you travel on and the journey time.
-While you can book the other tickets up to six months in advance - the sooner you book, the cheaper they'll be - you don't need to buy Ordinaria tickets ahead of time, unless you want peace of mind.
+While you can normally book the other tickets up to six months in advance (exceptions may apply), you don't need to buy Ordinaria tickets ahead of time unless you want peace of mind.

 Still unsure about which train ticket is right for you?
 Here's a recap of Trenitalia's different ticket types:

 CartaFRECCIA is Trenitalia's loyalty card that allows you to accumulate points and buy discounted train tickets.
 The card is digital and you can show it directly from your phone.
 You can get your CartaFRECCIA for free even if you don’t live in Italy.